deanrad/meteor-promise/README.md

 # What is a Promise ?

-> A Promise is an object type which serves as a placeholder for a future result, such as the body of an HTTP request, or the return value of a Meteor method call.
+> A Promise is an object type which serves as a placeholder for a future result, such as the body of an HTTP request, or the return value of a Meteor.promise.
 Basically any function that forces you to pass a callback to receive its return value (instead of just returning it) is said to be an async function, and the value it gives back can be represented by a Promise.

 # How can using them enhance my Meteor development ?